Quick Reference: Variables and Expressions

 Data types used in qbpp::Expr

 • coeff_t: The integer data type used for coefficients in qbpp::Term objects.
-The default type is int32_t.
-To change this type, define the COEFF_TYPE macro at compile time, for example:
+The default is int32_t.

 WARNING To maximize performance, QUBO++ does not check for arithmetic overflow.
 During development and testing, it is recommended to use wider bit widths for coeff_t and energy_t.
 If the required bit widths are unclear, use qbpp::cpp_int to ensure correctness, and switch to fixed-width integer types after validation.